Minimum contrast for the first-order intensity estimation of spatial and spatio-temporal point processes: Conclusions and future work

 \section{Conclusions and future work}

-This paper has presented a novel fitting procedure for the first-order intensity of point processes, based on the minimum contrast procedure.
-Knowing the expectation of the $K$-function when weighted by the true intensity function, we have employed this result to build a model estimation procedure, flexible for any model specification.
-The only requirement is the knowledge of the first-order intensity function expression, completely avoiding writing the likelihood, which is often complex to deal with in point process models.
+This paper presents a novel fitting procedure for the first-order intensity function of point processes, based on the minimum contrast procedure.
+Knowing the expectation of the $K$-function when weighted by the true intensity function, we utilize this result to construct a model estimation procedure that is adaptable to any model specification.
+The only prerequisite is the knowledge of the expression of the first-order intensity function, completely circumventing the need to face the likelihood, which can often be complex to maximize, in point process models.

+The motivation behind our research stems from the desire to simplify the estimation process and broaden its applicability.
+By employing the expectation of the weighted $K$-function, our method offers an intuitive solution to the complexities associated with point process models.
+In detail, compared to MLE and standard point process estimation methods, our method completely avoids dealing with the likelihood and, therefore, avoids the complexities of its two- or three-dimensional integrals.
+Turning to the local estimation context, our method is able to provide local estimates without introducing any additional complexity, than the global estimation.

+This paper particularly deals with Poisson process models, whose likelihood represents the foundation of many more complex models.

+We have presented simulated results for both purely spatial and spatio-temporal contexts, along with the analysis of two real datasets related to environmental issues.
+These real datasets serve to illustrate more complex scenarios than the Poisson one.
+An important finding from our simulation studies is that our approach appears to be robust to variations in sample size, whether in spatial or spatio-temporal patterns.
+This finding is particularly relevant as it suggests that our method may not require exceptionally large datasets to yield reliable results.

+In conclusion, our approach opens the path for future research utilizing the minimum contrast procedure for first-order intensity estimation in considerably more complex models than the Poisson model, as already sketched in this study.

+It is important to stress that the results presented in this paper concerning the Poisson case are highly noteworthy.
+Indeed, in our approach, we have entirely overcome the need for likelihood maximization and the subsequent approximation of the integral over the intensity function.
+Furthermore, we have not required any quadrature scheme or the selection of kernel weights for local estimation.
+Despite these simplifications, our method has yielded results that are comparable to those obtained through Maximum Likelihood Estimation.
+This highlights the effectiveness and validity of the proposed approach, which can significantly reduce the computational complexity, maintaining accuracy and reliability in parameter estimation, and producing results that do not deviate much from the more traditional MLE approach.